lurkny/LinearAlg/README.md

     cmake -DALLOW_BLAS_LAPACK_MACOS=ON .

-By default, cmake assumes that the Armadillo library and the corresponding header files will be installed in the default system directory (eg. in the `/usr` hierarchy in Linux-based systems).
+By default, cmake assumes that the Armadillo runtime library and the corresponding header files will be installed in the default system directory (eg. in the `/usr` hierarchy in Linux-based systems).
 To install the library and headers in an alternative directory, use the additional option `CMAKE_INSTALL_PREFIX` in this form: